In part_1 we preprocessed the data and saved it in a pickle file for training. In this tutorial we will train a simple CNN and see how it performs.

 return conv

-The first method runs batch normalization on a layer.
-The second runs a fully connected one by multiplying the weights, run batch norm and relu activation(if not last layer).
 The final method runs a conv layer by running batch norm, conv2d, max pool, batch norm, relu, then dropout.
 It’s inspired by the res net block but here we use single conv weights instead of two.
-We now have all the building blocks, so let’s define our model.

 # Model.